shivani3008/binogi-react-code-challenge/README.md

 ## Requirements and Restrictions

 - The app must be built using React.
-- Feel free to use any libraries/plugins you can find.
+- Feel free to use any libraries/plugins that you need.
 - Try to make the UI look “nice enough”.
 - Focus on code quality and structure.